mkforsb/scrapeycat/book/src/introduction.md

 **Scrapeycat** is a *web scraping* tool suitable for extracting information from regular web pages fetched over HTTP.
 Scrapeycat consists of the following parts:

-* A simple domain-specific scripting language.
+* A simple domain-specific scripting language based on Lua, with full Lua available.
 * A command line application for executing scripts.
 * A daemon application for continuously executing scripts based on a schedule.